GluuFederation/cloud-native-edition/helm/README.md

       - Install the chart by running
       `helm install --name <release-name> -f values.yaml .`

+   ### GCE

+    2 Options from here.
+    1. ### Domain Name not mapped to an IP
+    #### Important

-      This will help in getting the `loadBalancerIP` or external IP.
+      Get the `loadBalancerIP` or external IP.
 Wait till the loadBalancer is provisioned and get the IP address by running.
       `kubectl get svc <release-name>-nginx-ingress-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`

     - Map the IP address with a domain name.
 One can check out this article [here](https://medium.com/@kungusamuel90/custom-domain-name-mapping-for-k8s-on-gcp-4dc263b2dabe) as a reference guide.